occiware/occiware-ozwillo/README.md

 	As you can see, the state of the "geo_1" project is perfectly described in the OCCI model presented in the OCCInterface, just as it was on the Datacore when you clicked on the "POST" button.

-	Don't hesitate to "EDIT" this OCCI representation, for example, by changing "occi.ld.project.lifecycle" to "published" or "draft", "POST" to validate your changes, and check on the Datacore that your modifications have been reflected by hitting the Datacore Playground's "GET" button.
+	Don't hesitate to click on "ACT..." > "publish" to change "occi.ld.project.lifecycle" to "published", and check on the Datacore that your modifications have been reflected by hitting the Datacore Playground's "GET" button.

 4. In the Linked Data Studio, do the "Update" action on the "geo_analytics_1" project.
 It should create it, meaning it should be listed in the Datacore Playground's project dropdown list after refreshing the page.
 Its project configuration (if displayed in the Datacore Playground as said) should be the same as the one set in the OCCI configuration.
 Especially, the geo_analytics_1's project "dcmpv:name" property should be set to the value of the "occi.ld.project.name" attribute ("geo_analytics_1"), and its "dcmp:localVisibleProjects" property should be a list of URIs of projects linked by LDProjectLinks in the OCCI configuration.